I'm Symon, StagWeb's Barcelona Destination Specialist. Have a browse around or send me a quick enquiry now, or even call me on 01225 474217.

 As partying close shaves go, Barcelona really is the best a man can get and if you plan ahead and book wise you can make your weekend the stuff of legend.
 Like the Spanish knights of old, your friends will be singing tales of your epic exploits upon your heroic return (okay maybe that’s a bit much but it’ll certainly be remembered for years to come).

-Ok chaps, let’s look at the stag do basics.
+Ok chaps, let’s look at the basics.
 There are certain criteria that should be taken into account when booking your ‘do’ and if your stag destination doesn’t tick enough of these boxes, well then step away from the maps and let someone else navigate before you lead your mates somewhere like Skegness (sorry Skegness, we love you, we’re just not in love with you).
 Does your destination have...

 And if your venue doesn’t give you enough yeses then basically we’re not sure you’re getting it right (sorry Cleethorpes, we love you we’re just not in love with you.

 In short...
 Nothing.
 Whatever time, whatever the mood of your stag do, Barcelona has a relaxed attitude and party lifestyle to give you everything you need.
 Plus a tan.
 The nights when you want to party and can’t decide what kind of music you all want?
 Don’t worry, you’ll find great open air venues that have a mix of live music as well as club beats.
-And for the morning after when your head hurts so bad you can actually hear colour, the soft sandy beaches or quite shade of Las Ramblas really are a great breakfast tonic for scrambled heads.
+And for the morning after when your head hurts so bad you can actually hear colour, the soft sandy beaches or quite shade of Las Ramblas really are a great breakfast tonic for sore heads.

 It’s Barcelona we’re talking about so there certainly isn’t a bad time to visit, Barcelona parties all year round and the climate means even in the bleak mid winter it isn’t particularly bleak.
 While you might not be lying on the beach all year round you'll find it a darn site warmer than Blighty.
 But it can get busy during the peak school holidays as UK visitors flood in for family package deals so try to book off season if you can.